 Sales enablement content is all about making sure a customer gets the right message at every touchpoint in the buying process.

 If you create content that doesn’t respond to the needs of your audience, you’re missing a critical opportunity to center on the customer.
 Industrial sales enablement demands purposeful content that responds to customer needs at every stage of the buyer journey.
-The first step in developing effective sales enablement content is understanding how customers move through the sales process — and what messages matter to them when.
+The first step in developing effective sales enablement content is understanding how customers move through the marketing funnel stages — and what messages matter to them when.
 Here are some insights on where to start:

 One of the biggest complaints sales reps have is that they can’t find the content they need, when they need it, which results in a lot of presentations prepared on the fly, in cars, or coffee shops.
 Eliminate this pain, improve close rates, and get your entire industrial sales team speaking the same language by providing easy access to sales enablement content.
 Here are a few key considerations:

-Determine what you want to get out of sales enablement, based on specific use cases.
+Determine what you want to get out of your sales enablement strategy, based on specific use cases.

 Find industrial companies doing sales enablement and explore strategies and best practices.

 Identify partners to support your sales enablement efforts and reach out to assess compatibility.

 At INDUSTRIAL, we’ve worked with hundreds of industrial sales teams to move them from a “good old days” mentality, when sales was more about line cards and well-honed sales pitches, to a modern, systematic sales enablement approach that helps them meet the sales challenges of today — and tomorrow.
 Contact us today to learn how we can help you align sales and marketing around an effective industrial sales enablement program.